sql-formatter-org/sql-formatter-vscode/README.md

 `Prettier-SQL.denseOperators`: Whether to strip whitespace around operators such as + or >=

 `Prettier-SQL.newlineBeforeSemicolon`: Whether to place semicolon on its own line or on previous line

+`Prettier-SQL.trailingNewline`: Whether to ensure there is a trailing newline at the end of the file